Applying for compensation where someone has died | Winston Solicitors UK Skip to main content

 In these circumstances, you may still be eligible to claim.
 As long as we are able to obtain a report from the police which confirms that your loved one was the innocent victim of a violent crime, and the medical evidence confirms that their injuries were the cause of their death; this should be sufficient to satisfy the CICA’s criteria for compensation.

 If you have sustained either physical or mental injuries as a result of being a witness to the criminal incident, or if you were involved in the immediate aftermath of the incident; you may be entitled to compensation for your own injuries.
+You must still be considered a qualifying relative of the deceased to claim compensation from the CICA for mental/physical injuries after witnessing a fatality.
 Please call out claim’s expert on 0113 320 5000 to discuss the same.

 Click here to complete our online application and one of our dedicated CICA specialist will be able to advise whether you are eligible for compensation.
 Alternatively please call our Winston Solicitors CICA Helpline on 0113 320 5000 or email cica@winstonsolicitors.co.uk.